Skull Cultist Interview

 Marc17 - So do you still play?
 What's your army?

 Steve - Yeah, so I've been in a Warhammer 40,000 since 1987.
-And I currently have Night Lords to my army and Red Corsairs.
-I like the Trader Marines the best.
-And I used to rock like Imperial Guard back in the old days.
+And I currently have Night Lords as my army and Red Corsairs.
+I like the Traitor Marines the best.
+And I used to rock, like, Imperial Guard back in the old days.
 Ya, and then my kids are in it too.
-My son has, one of my sons has a Drukari or Dark Eldar army.
-Those are the BDSM space elves and Thousand Sons.
+My son has– one of my sons has a Drukhari or Dark Eldar army.
+Those are the BDSM space elves and he also has Thousand Sons.
 So it's a whole family thing.

 Marc17 - Right.
 I'm an orc player myself.
 Do you paint your own miniatures?